code-423n4/2025-06-chainlink/docs/ChainlinkRewardsContractsTechnicalDesign.md

 ### Unlock (Part of bonus tokens)
 * After the unlock delay (which can also be 0), the token can be linearly unlocked over a project-specific unlock period.
-* Users get their share of the unlock tokens proportional to their allocated credits, i.e.,  bonus vested token amount \* user allocated amounttotal allocated amount.
+* Users get their share of the unlock tokens proportional to their allocated credits, i.e.,
 > $$
 \text { bonus vested token amount } * \frac{\text { user allocated amount }}{\text { total allocated amount }}
 $$